 Home / Associates

-My interests lie in early childhood development, assessment, and intervention.
-I have had specialized training in working with children with Autism and am knowledgeable a variety of support and intervention services for this population.
+My interests lie in early childhood development, assessment, intervention, and advocacy.
+I have had specialized training in working with individuals across the lifespan with autism spectrum disorder and a variety of differential learning profiles.

-Below you will see a variety of services offered that are geared towards child and family support through assessment, intervention, consultation, and advocacy.
-My goal is to offer services that help to bridge the gap between services offered inside and outside the school setting.
+Below you will see a range of services offered that are geared towards child and family support.
+My goal is to provide services that help to bridge the gap between services offered inside and outside the school setting and working with a child’s whole ecological system.
 Please contact me with any questions or inquires about services not listed.
 I look forward to meeting and working with you and your child!

 As a classically trained school psychologist I have extensive experience in psychoeducational testing.
 When working with you and your child I will provide a comprehensive evaluation that includes perspectives from yourself, your child’s teacher, and school support staff.
 Evaluations traditionally include cognitive, educational, and behavioral batteries designed to offer more information about strengths and concerns.
 I offer school observations as part of these evaluations as well as testing on evenings, Saturdays, and Sundays in order to try to avoid having to pull your student from valuable instruction time.